 The observed properties of MACS0647-JD1 allow, in principle, two broad interpretations: either the system represents a gas-rich rotating disc hosting multiple clumps, or it is caught during an early-stage merger between two distinct components.
-Disc galaxies are generally characterised by a ratio of ionised gas velocity to velocity dispersion of $\rm V_{\rm gas}/\sigma\gtrsim1$ and, additionally, by ordered rotation on spatially resolved scales \citep{forster_schreiber_review,danhaive_kin}.
-In Appendix \ref{sec:velocity_problem}, we show that the observed rotational pattern in the velocity field of the MACS0647-JD1 system may be dominated by instrument systematics and it is difficult to retrieve the intrinsic velocity field.
-However, one reason why we cannot firmly dismiss the hypothesis of a real rotating structure is the fact that the rotational gradient is spatially more extended than the FWHM of the PSF (the latter being $\sim 4.4$ spatial pixels).
-In addition, as we argue in Appendix \ref{sec:velocity_problem}, the amplitude of the artificial rotation pattern produced due to the slit-width effect (described in \citealt{isobe_empress} and Appendix \ref{sec:velocity_problem}) is noticeably smaller (2.6 times) than the observed velocity gradient in our data.
-It is, however, crucial to note that we only provide a simplified calculation that illustrates that the slit-width effect could possibly mimic rotational pattern in {\it JWST/NIRSpec} IFU data.
-Disentangling instrumental effects from genuine galaxy kinematics would definitely require additional IFU observations obtained at a position angle rotated by $90^{\circ}$ relative to the current setup (\autoref{fig:fake_a}).
+Disc galaxies are generally characterised by a ratio of ionised gas velocity to velocity dispersion of $\rm V_{\rm gas}/\sigma\gtrsim1$ and by ordered rotation on spatially resolved scales \citep{forster_schreiber_review,danhaive_kin}.
+In Appendix \ref{sec:velocity_problem}, we show that the observed rotational pattern in the velocity field of the MACS0647-JD1 system may be dominated by instrumental systematics, making it difficult to recover the intrinsic velocity field.
+One reason why we cannot firmly dismiss the hypothesis of a real rotating structure is the fact that the rotational gradient is spatially more extended than the FWHM of the PSF (the latter being $\sim 4.4$ spatial pixels).
+In addition, as we argue in Appendix \ref{sec:velocity_problem}, the amplitude of the artificial rotation pattern produced by the slit-width effect (described in \citealt{isobe_empress} and Appendix \ref{sec:velocity_problem}) is noticeably smaller (2.6 times) than the observed velocity gradient in our data.
+It is, however, crucial to note that we only provide a simplified calculation that illustrates that the slit-width effect could potentially mimic a rotational pattern in {\it JWST/NIRSpec} IFU data.
+Disentangling instrumental effects from genuine galaxy kinematics would require additional IFU observations obtained at a position angle rotated by $90^{\circ}$ relative to the current setup (\autoref{fig:fake_a}).